 - Choose one Edgar Allen Poe story for your class to read.

 - Read about Edgar Allen Poe’s life to learn about what motivated him to write scary stories.
-The Poe Museum has a great history of Poe.
+The Poe Museum has a great biography of Poe.
 Talk about impetus, how authors decide to write stories, and how their lives affect their work.

 - Read one of Edgar Allen Poe’s stories out loud and call on students to read different parts of the story.
 Ask students to have pencil and paper ready.
 As they listen, have them note the creepy parts of the story.
 Do the stories start out spooky, or do they gradually become scary?